temporalio/proposals/go/workflow-interceptor-updates.md

 * Mimics `WorkflowOutboundInterceptor` but for activities.

-For discussion `GetInfo` returns expensive copies because `activity.GetInfo` does.
+For discussion: `GetInfo` returns expensive copies because `activity.GetInfo` does.
 Is this ok?
 This is inconsistent with workflow info which is a pointer.

 ## Interceptor Possible Updates